kevinhwong1/KevinHWong_Notebook/_posts/2019-02-13-Zymo-DNA-RNA-Extraction-Protocol.md

 # ZYMO Quick-DNA/RNA Miniprep Plus Kit Troubleshooting

 ## Goal
 * To determine if both DNA and RNA extracts can be obtained from an adult coral homogenate (see [airbrushing protocol](https://hputnam.github.io/Putnam_Lab_Notebook/Coral_Tissue_Removal_protocol/)) and a biopsy of adult tissue and skeleton.
-The coral used for this test is *Porites astreoides* collected from Bermuda.
+The coral used for this test was *Porites astreoides* collected from Bermuda.

 ## Experimental design
+Table 1: Experimental Design to test DNA/RNA extraction methods on 2 types of coral tissues.

 | Sample # | Sample Type | Coral ID/Vial# | Volume/Size of Sample |
 |:--------:|:-----------:|:--------------:|:---------------------:|